arvin-dwarka/Udacity_Data_Analyst/P6_Make_Effective_Data_Visualization/README.md

 *Interview #3*
 > What's up with that title?
 It looks disconnected from everything else.
 I like the legends that you have!
 It lines up nicely and the colours help a lot.
 I can follow the trends - what happened in 2007?
 Can't be the recession, can it?
 I like that when I hover over a line it gets bolded.
 This was cool since the graph is dense in some places.
 Overall, it's a great graph.
 I like it!

+*Interview #3 v2*
+> This looks much better!
+It seemed that the recession did have an effect on flights arriving on time at major US airports.
+Strangely, it's a positive effect - except for Atlanta.
+Perhaps, it makes sense that more spending power would lead to more air travellers thus causing congestion and logistical nightmares at airports.
+I also like the changes you made.
+They make the graph look so much more polished.
+The contrast between the coloured lines and the grey bar chart helps me focus on each individual piece easily.
+Lastly, I really like how you scaled the other y-axis.
+It doesn't interfere with the line graphs at all.

 ### References